RyanWarner/nova/README.md

 ## Plop

-You can use plop to scaffold new components automatically.
+You can use [Plop](https://plopjs.com/) to scaffold new components automatically.

 ```
 npx plop Component